JeanHSuarez/giphy_scraper/README.md

 To Run:

-On iex, please enter GiphyScraper.search("API_KEY", "25")
+On iex, please enter GiphyScraper.search("query")